aimms/how-to/Articles/310/310-ui-gss.rst

 The User Interface to the GSS Library
 ======================================

-The user interface is shown in the `GSS page` below:
+The user interface is shown in the `GSS Session History Management` below:

 .. image:: images/gss-page.png
     :align: center

 Remarks:

 #.
-The `GSS page` opens by clicking the GSS status bar.
+The `GSS Session History Management` opens by clicking the GSS status bar.

 #.
 The upper table on the left shows the error messages, with severity and creation moment.